codefresh-io/cli-v2/docs/commands/cli-v2_runtime_create.md

-      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use -h, --help                           help for create
+      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --git-src-git-token string       Your git provider api token [GIT_SRC_GIT_TOKEN] --git-src-host string            The git provider address (for on-premise git providers) --git-src-name string            The name of the repository --git-src-owner string           The name of the owner or organization --git-src-provider string        The git provider, one of: github (default "github") --git-src-public                 If true, will create the repository as public (default is false) -h, --help                           help for create
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
-      --install-git-token string       Your git provider api token [INSTALL_GIT_TOKEN] --install-host string            The git provider address (for on-premise git providers) --install-name string            The name of the repository --install-owner string           The name of the owner or organiaion --install-provider string        The git provider, one of: github (default "github") --install-public                 If true, will create the repository as public (default is false) --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
+      --install-git-token string       Your git provider api token [INSTALL_GIT_TOKEN] --install-host string            The git provider address (for on-premise git providers) --install-name string            The name of the repository --install-owner string           The name of the owner or organization --install-provider string        The git provider, one of: github (default "github") --install-public                 If true, will create the repository as public (default is false) --kubeconfig string              Path to the kubeconfig file to use for CLI requests.